Aaron Ward (sailor): Career

-He was ordered to the steam frigate California on the Pacific Squadron, and was promoted to ensign July 14, 1872.
+He was ordered to the steam frigate California on the Pacific Squadron, and was promoted to ensign on July 14, 1872.
 He next served in steam sloop Brooklyn in the West Indies from 1873 to 1874, before reporting to the screw frigate Franklin on the European Station, and was promoted to master on February 8, 1875.

 Ward served a tour of duty at the Naval Academy from 1876 to 1879.
-Next he served with the Constitution training squadron in 1879 through 1882, receiving his commission as lieutenant on November 25, 1881.
+Next, he served with the Constitution training squadron from 1879 through 1882, receiving his commission as lieutenant on November 25, 1881.

 Ward was occupied with various professional duties at the Naval Torpedo Station in Newport, Rhode Island, and the New York Navy Yard through 1885.
 From 1885 to 1888 he was stationed in the sloops Hartford and Monongahela on the Pacific Station.
 Between 1889 and 1894, Ward served as naval attaché in Paris, Berlin, and St. Petersburg.
-He sailed with armored cruiser New York in the West Indies and Brazil until 1894, and in protected cruiser San Francisco in the Mediterranean through 1896.
+He sailed with armored cruiser New York in the West Indies and Brazil until 1894, and in the protected cruiser San Francisco in the Mediterranean through 1896.